ArthurClemens/polythene/list-tile/list-tile.md

 A list tile can optionally have secondary content, displayed to the right.
 Secondary content can contain any content, and conditionally have a link.

+`Polythene-theme` Use class `list-tile-info` for lighter subtitle text.

+`Polythene-theme` Use class 'compact' to reduce the vertical padding.

 ## Options